What is the Commonwealth War Graves Commission doing?

-Above: Burial plots above war graves, each red circle is a war grave.
+Above: Plots above war graves, each red circle is a war grave.

 Southwark is destroying memorials throughout their cemeteries - here building a road over graves - to make 'new' burial plots.
 There is a CWGC war grave in this area, possibly under this road, also graves of those who died at home during WW2 from enemy action.

-Southwark Council remembers the deaths of those who died in the V1 and V2 rocket attacks - even as they are destroying their graves
+Southwark Council hypocrisy - remembering those who died in the V1 and V2 rocket attacks, while destroying their graves

 Above: Cllr Ian Wingfield and the grave of Albert Bowskill, Killed in Enemy Action died 2nd March 1944.
 His grave is in the path of a new roadway or in the area where WW2 era graves are scheduled to be dug up to create 'new' graves.